-The Greenhouse Project, located in the James McNulty Greenhouse in Nay Aug Park in Scranton, is growing a sustainable community through education programs, wholesome food priorities and healthy eating initiatives.
+The Greenhouse Project, located in the James Barrett McNulty Greenhouse in Nay Aug Park in Scranton, is growing a sustainable community through education programs, wholesome food priorities and healthy living initiatives.
 Our goal is to educate children and adults about horticulture, health, preventing disease through diet and active lifestyle, and to support locally-grown food and responsible food policy.

 Through partnerships with schools, farmers, local businesses, non-profits and area residents, The Greenhouse Project provides a variety of educational opportunities and supports local food systems.
 The Greenhouse also offers a variety of volunteer gardening opportunities for all levels of experience.

 Grow a sustainable community through education, wholesome food, and healthy active living.